bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+ANSWER: The Document Object Model (DOM) represents the #document and allows manipulation of elements

 2. What is an event?

+ANSWER: An event is an action initiated by the user, such as a click or moving the mouse

 3. What is an event listener?

+ANSWER: Event listener "listens" for the user's actions in order to use that action to do something

 4. Why would we convert a NodeList into an Array?

+ANSWER: To be able to index and use the data?

 5. What is a component?

+ANSWER: Components are reusable pieces of code for easier reference

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.